Taking a moment to Pause

 The experiment has continued ever since with many, many moments of in-my-face horror stories that actually turn out to be very funny when you see them all as learning moments.
 I am learning not to curse myself by saying ‘I am a seasoned go-go-goer’, or ‘I am a recovering go-go-goer’ because that reduces me to being forever under that curse.
 I would say I am learning more and more about how that ‘go-go-going’ energy is fed to me, so I don’t experience the space that is just there waiting for me to enjoy it.
 I can also see, humbly, that everyone would have felt my ‘go-go-goingness’ and it might well have felt as rude and dishonouring as if I had urinated on their desks as I walked past in that initial example.
 Not a pretty picture but considering my movements in that moment, and the impact they may have had on others, has pulled me up quicker than anything else.”

-To recap; a moment of pause does not need to add anything to your day, it becomes about why you are doing what you are doing and how you are doing what you are doing rather than what you are doing.
+To recap; a moment of pause does not need to add anything to your day, it becomes about why you are doing what you are doing and how you are doing what you are doing rather than just leaving in the what you are doing.

 Enjoy observing your every-day movements and see what comes to the surface!